 Monitoring and measuring is a vital part of the process for any organisation looking to evaluate performance and achieve continual improvement.
 We specialise in environmental assessments - looking at waste, litter and other environmental quality indicators.
 There are several reasons why you may want to assess these - whether you own or maintain land, work with waste or produce it or just want to improve your surroundings, we can work with you to help achieve the following:

 - Identify trends in common practices and behaviours

 - Assess the success of projects or interventions

 - Monitor internal performance or help manage contractors

 - Identify problems and areas for improvement

-- Ability to identify operational and financial efficiencies
+- Identify operational and financial efficiencies

 - Inform strategy development

-- Community engagement
+- Improve community engagement